Azure/aztfmigrate/readme.md

 ## Known limitations
 1. References to local variables can't be migrated.
 2. Usage of `dynamic` can't be migrated.
-3. Patch resource used to manage CMK can't be migrated.
+3. Update resource used to manage CMK can't be migrated.